 Our passion for a fulfilling and creative curriculum does not disregard academic standards.
 Each child's learning is closely monitored and support is given to a child should they need it, to either help the child with strategies or extend the more able child's thinking.

 " Shotley School is the best primary school ever.
 It teaches children to be more independent and to want to learn.
 The bond between the teachers and their pupils is so special. "

 - an extract from a former pupil's letter to school

 If you wish to meet us, we welcome visitors into school, just ring us to arrange a suitable time and we would love to see you.

 "The school is a very happy community."

-Key Stage 1 and Reception have had a wonderful morning at the woods.
+Key Stage 1 and Reception had a shared day of learning together on Friday.